Resources & Information

 Thank you to all Members, Friends & Family that donated time, money, and a supportive ear to support members and the greater community impacted by the 2016 Louisiana Flood.
 Recovery is expected to be ongoing for some time we hope that LSPA can be a resource for families, students, educators, and school psychologists.
 Here are some resources from NASP about the 2016 floods that may be helpful today: PPT Webinar and Flood Resilience.

-This team is in its exploratory phase and plans to determine if a need/desire to have a team of LSPA Members with skills to assist districts, families, students, crisis teams across the state and regionally.
+This committee is new and is looking for members with skills to assist districts, families, students, crisis teams across the state and regionally.
 If you are interested in assisting in any way (serving as a resource or contributing), please contact email@example.com.

 In planning, here is a link to the Ohio School Psychologist Association's Crisis Committee that serves a similar function.

 American Red Cross Disaster Mental Health Worker: This provides the eligibility and training information about becoming a DMHW.
 Certified School Psychologists, Certified School Counselors, LPCs or LMSWs, or those retired with a certification/license in the past 5 years are eligible.

 FEMA: FEMA offers free online training on a variety of topics.
 Here are some examples:

 Suicide Prevention Resource Center: SPRC offers free online courses open to anyone.
 Here are some examples:

 NASP PREPaRE: The PREPaRE curriculum has been developed by the National Association of School Psychologists (NASP) as part of NASP's decade-long leadership in providing evidence-based resources and consultation related to school crisis prevention and response.
 PREPaRE training is ideal for schools committed to improving and strengthening their school safety and crisis management plans and emergency response.